DarienBrito/TDMorph/README.md

 ### Commands documentation

-For a list of all available methods for all the objects in TDMorph, please refer to the node documentation in the [help files](https://github.com/DarienBrito/TDMorph/blob/master/Help/)
+For a **list of all available methods** for all the objects in TDMorph, please refer to the node documentation in the [help files](https://github.com/DarienBrito/TDMorph/blob/master/Help/).

 Please read carefully the instructions about architecture in the source code, so you create programs that adhere to the philosophy of TDMorph.